versionone/VersionOne.Client.Requestor/README.md

 By default, all fields will be required, unless you set this to `false`!

+### Backbone Forms docs

+Check out the [Backbone Forms](https://github.com/powmedia/backbone-forms) documentation for more information on how you can utilize and customize the form fields.

 ## Relation options

 The tool supports basic use with relations by showing them in a select element.
 This works with both built-in and